1972 United States House of Representatives elections: Non-voting delegates

 The non-voting delegate to the House of Representatives from the District of Columbia is elected for two-year terms, as are all other Representatives and Delegates minus the Resident Commissioner of Puerto Rico, who is elected to a four-year term.

 District of Columbia

 The election for the Delegate from the District of Columbia featured winner Walter E. Fauntroy (D), who won his first re-election after winning the special election in the previous year.

 Walter E. Fauntroy, a Democrat, sought re-election for his second term to the United States House of Representatives.
 Fauntroy was opposed in this election by Republican challenger William Chin-Lee who received 25.12%, and Statehood Party candidate Charles I. Cassell who received 11.92%.
 This resulted in Fauntroy being elected with 60.64% of the vote.

 United States Virgin Islands

-Democrat Ron de Lugo was elected as the first delegate from United States Virgin Islands's at-large congressional district.
+Democrat Ron de Lugo was elected as the first delegate from United States Virgin Islands's at-large congressional district defeating Republican Victor Scheider.